Iranian hip-hop: Iranian hip hop artists

-Yas was the first Iranian rapper to be authorized to perform in Iran.
+Yas (Persian: یاس) was the first Iranian rapper to be authorized to perform in Iran.
 He reached national fame through his song CD ro Beshkan ("Break the Disk"), which was written about an Iranian actress who was subjected to a sex tape scandal.
 On 21 December 2011, he was chosen by voters as the "Artist of the Week" on MTV, entitled "Tehran's Hard-Hitting MC".

 The restrictions have been more stringent on women.
-Salome MC, who started her career collaborating with Hichkas, was one of the first women to contribute to Iranian hip hop.
+Salome MC (Persian: سالومه امسی), who started her career collaborating with Hichkas, was one of the first women to contribute to Iranian hip hop.
 She was named as an influential and "revolutionizing" artist by MTV and Time.

+Rivalry

+In the early 2000s in Tehran, a rivalry and tension between rappers from East Tehran and West Tehran took place.
+This rivalry was driven by the disparities in their economic and social backgrounds.
+In addition, tensions were strengthened by existing rivalries between the East and West Coast in American hip hop culture.
+Rappers from East Tehran predominantly come from lower middle class or lower class, which is why they are inclined to use hip hop as a medium for social and political commentary.
+Their lyrics delve into issues like poverty, economic struggles, and social discrimination.
+Rappers from West Tehran frequently focus on topics like parties, and lifestyles associated with a high socio-economic status.
+Consequently, rappers from East Tehran look down upon the rappers from the wealthier western part of the city.

+Media

+In 2009 Hassan Khademi has directed a documentary called Rapping in Tehran.
+This documentary explores the emerging hip hop scene in the Islamic Republic of Iran.
+The film was screened at several international film festivals.